nhan-123/Udacity_cloud_native_project_3/README.md

 ## Creating SLIs and SLOs
 The uptime of web application is 97.99% per month.
-More than 95% request should be successfull per month The average of CPUs is 60% per month
+More than 95% request should be successfull per month.
+The average of CPUs is 60% per month.
-The avarage of Ram is 300Mib per month
+The avarage of Ram is 300Mib per month.

 ## Building KPIs for our plan
 * The average 20x or 30x responses of the web is 97.99%.